Stock Spotlight: oOh!media Limited (ASX:OML)

 About oOh!media Limited.

-oOh!media Limited operates as an out of home media company primarily in Australia and New Zealand.
-The company's portfolio includes large format classic and digital roadside screens; large and small format digital and classic signs located in retail precincts, such as shopping centers, as well as airport terminals, lounges, and in-flight; digital and classic street furniture signs; and digital and classic format advertising in public transport corridors, including rail, as well as high dwell time environments, such as universities and office buildings.
-It also provides advertising creative and digital printing services. oOh!media Limited was founded in 1989 and is based in North Sydney, Australia.
+oOh!media Limited engages in the outdoor media, and production and advertising businesses in Australia and New Zealand.
+It offers large format digital and classic roadside screens; large and small format digital and classic signs located in retail precincts, such as shopping centres, airport terminals, lounges and in flight; digital and classic street furniture signs; digital and classic format advertising in public transport corridors, including rail; and digital and classic signs in high dwell time environments, such as universities and office buildings.
+The company also provides advertising creative and printing services. oOh!media Limited was founded in 1989 and is based in North Sydney, Australia.

 Key Stats